ShivomP/ShivomP/README.md

 Hi my name is Shivom Paudel
 ==============================

-As a Front End Engineer, I am dedicated to designing aesthetic, personalized, and responsive user experiences that drive business objectives.
-With a focus on problem-solving and attention to detail, I strive to turn ideas into innovative products that exceed user expectations.
-I am committed to continuous learning and staying up-to-date with the latest technologies and frameworks to deliver the best possible solutions.
+As a Software Engineer, I am dedicated to crafting efficient, scalable, and user-centric solutions that align with business objectives.
+With a strong focus on problem-solving and meticulous attention to detail, my goal is to transform concepts into cutting-edge products that surpass user expectations.
+I am committed to continuous learning and keeping up with the latest technologies and frameworks.

 *   🌍  I'm based in Champaign, IL